WASHINGTON – As Minnesota lawmakers headed to President Donald Trump’s first State of the Union address Tuesday, they didn’t come alone.

 “We are losing a generation to this epidemic, we are losing our future nurses, doctors, teachers, artists, leaders, moms and dads,” Elkington said in a statement before the speech.

-Republican U.S. Rep. Tom Emmer, who has worked for the past year to reverse a proposed Obama-era moratorium on mining near the Boundary Waters, brought an Iron Ranger to the Hill.
-Ely City Council member Dan Forsman was highlighted in a recent New York Times story about the clash between miners and environmentalists.
+Republican Rep. Tom Emmer, who has worked for the past year to reverse a proposed Obama-era moratorium on mining near the Boundary Waters, brought an Iron Ranger to the Hill.
+Ely City Council Member Dan Forsman was highlighted in a recent New York Times story about the clash between miners and environmentalists.

 Forsman made headlines in Ely after the 2016 election when he posted a taunting message on a pro-Clinton “Pantsuit Nation” social site, suggesting suicide as an option for its members.

 This will be the last State of the Union address for Democratic Rep. Tim Walz, who is running for governor rather than seeking another term.
 His guest was Ted Suss, a retired school superintendent and former state representative from southwestern Minnesota.
-Suss is the county president of the Farmers Union and chair of Greater Minnesota Parks and Trails.
+Suss is the county president of the Farmers Union and board chairman of Greater Minnesota Parks and Trails.